 - General contractors must collect lien waivers on behalf of the owners and lenders, and also to protect themselves.

-- Subcontractors and suppliers must deal with everyone’s lien waiver needs to get their payment processed.
+- Subcontractors and suppliers should submit a waiver and release for each payment.
+They must deal with everyone’s lien waiver needs to get their payment processed.

 If you’re reading this, you’re likely in charge of getting the lien waivers right on a California project.
 And getting it right is important.
 In fact, in many cases, getting one tiny thing wrong could invalidate the entire waiver, leaving you in a pretty tight spot.